windisch/FiberMixing/README.md

 ### Requirements
 The software [LattE](https://www.math.ucdavis.edu/~latte/) is used to count the number of integer points in the fiber.
-Unless the binaries are not available under `$PATH`, the path to latte can be specified with `-l,--latte`.
+Unless the binaries of Latte are not in a path from `$PATH`, the path to LattE can be specified with `-l,--latte`.

 ### Multiple runs and parallel computing